Book Your Spectator Camping

 - Motorised eskies

-- Gas bottles heavier than 9kg (inclusive of gas)
+- Gas bottles heavier than 9kg, inclusive of gas

-- Kettles, toasters, fridges over 180L
+- Kettles, toasters and fridges over 180L

 - Furniture not intended to be taken home